NINDS CDE Notice of Copyright

 # of subscales and names of sub-scales: 7 – Subjective sleep quality, sleep latency, sleep duration, habitual sleep efficiency, sleep disturbances, use of sleeping medication, and daytime dysfunction.

 Strengths: Extensive literature of its use in other populations.
-Includes a number of questions for bed partners (though these are not comprehensive and are not used in the scoring.)
+Includes several questions for bed partners (though these are not comprehensive and are not used in the scoring.)

 Weaknesses: Primarily assesses nighttime sleep problems; wording might be confusing; does not directly address changes in circadian rhythms (sleep time shifting to the day and awake all night) that clinically is often observed in HD patients; the wording of certain questions is likely problematic for patients with HD and measures other constructs such as mood or motivation, e.g., "during the past month, how much of a problem has it been for you to keep up enough enthusiasm to get things done."